MikeMaximus/gbm/GBM/readme.txt

 - (Linux) Using the keyboard to navigate the game list in the Game Manager now works correctly.
 - (All) Tags can now be added to a new game configuration before saving on the Game Manager.
 - (All) Fixed various issues when adding new game configurations while using filters on the Game Manager.
+- (All) Added better handling of 7-Zip warnings and errors.
+- (Linux) GBM now requires the "readlink" utility to properly handle Wine games.
+However bash, ls and grep are no longer required.

 The entire version history of GBM releases is available at http://mikemaximus.github.io/gbm-web/versionhistory.html